Enjoy the First Three Chapters of BLOOD & WHISKEY

 At least she’d have classier digs at the Chicago, Nick mused, rubbing his chin.
 Sure, Mia wouldn’t be the star anymore.
 She’d have to share that title with all the other girls who featured over there, but Balaban was a well-connected man.
 He probably knew a director or two.

 “The sooner she gets out of this place, the better,” Nick told Charlie.

 Charlie cocked an eyebrow.
 “I can’t see Sal liking the fact that his star performer’s taking off.”

 “What happens with my sister ain’t none of Sal’s concern,” Nick said darkly.
-“He can find someone else.
-I’m sure one of the dancers can sing.
-Promote her.
+“He can find someone else to sing.
 Or just have dancers.
 Plenty joints just have dancers and a band.”
-He tilted his head, marking where the Capones were in relation to where the Irish outfit was.
-There was no sign of O’Banion.
+He tilted his head, marking where the Capones were in relation to where O’Banion was.
+There was no sign of him.
 “Where’s Deano?”